Reach Your Destination Easily

 I call this 'the scribble stage.'

 I love all of these logos and in time, will produce t-shirts with more of a vintage feel but it didn't feel right.
-I wanted something different, more modern - something holistic that also encompassed the metaverse wave we may soon be riding.
-(The neon colour palette came later, thanks to Adam Kennedy Design.)
+I wanted something different, more modern - something holistic, that nodded towards the technical nature of Ryde outerwear.

 Yin & Yang